-Chinese Hackers Are Responsible For Marriott Data Breach, Reports Say
+Chinese Hackers Are Likely Responsible For Marriott Data Breach, Reports Say

 Looming over the trade talks are legal proceedings in Canada.
 The U.S. requested that Canada detain Chinese tech executive Meng Wanzhou, of Huawei, the company founded by her father.
 The U.S. suspects Huawei of fraud involving violations of U.S. sanctions against Iran.
 On Tuesday she was granted bail in Canada while she awaits extradition to the U.S.

-The hack into Starwood's reservation system was discovered in September and was publicly revealed last month — shortly before the U.S. began a 90-day trade truce with China that was negotiated by President Trump and Chinese President Xi Jinping in Buenos Aires which hosted the G-20 summit.
+The hack into Starwood's reservation system was discovered in September and was publicly revealed last month — shortly before the U.S. began a 90-day trade truce with China that was negotiated by President Trump and Chinese President Xi Jinping in Buenos Aires, which hosted the G-20 summit.

 As reported by NPR's Avie Schneider, "For 327 million of the affected guests, the compromised data includes some combination of name, mailing address, phone number, email address, passport number, Starwood Preferred Guest ("SPG") account information, date of birth, gender, arrival and departure information, reservation date, and communication preferences."